vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/yoga-vAsiShTha-shAstram/satyanArAyaNa-shAstrI/talks.md

 - Editor

 YŌGAVĀSIṢṬHA (योगवासिष्ठ) - IS AN EXTRAORDINARY text.
 It talks at high levels of spirituality.
 The very thought and study of the text puts me into a state of _samādhi_ (समाधि, bliss).
 How can I talk on the text and do justice to you.
 Normally, that is why I do not wish to talk on Yōgavāsiṣṭha.
 If one is having _pātrata_ (पात्रत, eligibility), then, this text will put hiim into that blissful state.
 If one has attained the right level of maturity and if the concepts are clear about his true Nature, here is a text, every word, every half śloka, puts him into that state of samādhi.
 That is why; the wise rightly call it a _manana-grantha_ (a reference book for repeated reflection).
 I thought I would write something, but I failed due to inability to concentrate on words.
 Ramakrishna refers to that State as an ocean of _amr̥ta_ (nectar), after dipping in it, you dissolve and you are gone.
 Where is the reporter?
-Even to report about that, you have to stand at the threshold – at the _sandhikāla_ (संधिकाल) - a bit of cognition, a bit of _tr̥upti_ (तृप्ति, satisfaction) and a feel of dissatisfaction, _a-tr̥upti_.
+Even to report about that, you have to stand at the threshold – at the _sandhikāla_ (संधिकाल) - a bit of cognition, a bit of _tr̥pti_ (तृप्ति, satisfaction) and a feel of dissatisfaction, _a-tr̥pti_.
 Otherwise you cannot do anything at all.
 That is the beauty of the text.
 After the phase of _śravaṇa_ (श्रवण, listening to scriptures), where you intellectually know what you really are, go to Yōgavāsiṣṭha.
 You will be surprised to note that any sloka can push you to a state of non-doing.
 It is not superficial.
 Thoughts cannot shape themselves.
 How can you develop big arguments in support of your positions when you are in that non-doing state?

 I will pick up some points from the text, without going in a methodical way, and try to place before you my feelings even though they are disjointed and broken.
 I would like to avoid as much as possible the story portion and the anecdotes.
 If we have to go in detail, it may take three to four years.
 We cannot afford to spend such a time, in this busy world.
 If we think of a concept of _vānaprastha_ (वानप्रस्थ, retirement) period, then such a thing is possible, since we can be in continuous _ātmaciṁtana_ (आत्मचिंतन, self introspection) phase without distractions.
 That is why much of Vedanta is one’s own study.
 There is nothing like spoon feeding.
 You can appreciate those states only when you touch them yourselves, in your experimentation.
 The prescription in Yōgavāsiṣṭha, is to ‘look inside”, that is all!